Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.german.txt

 COMPATIBILITY

 The Endless BG1 Mod will set the variable "Global("C#EndlessBG1","GLOBAL",1)" in the thieves maze for (NPC) mods to know that the game will remain in BG1 after Sarevok's death.
+Also, from v7 it will set "Global("SarevokBehavior","GLOBAL",5)" to 5 after Sarevok is dead.

 Die Mod ist kompatibel mit Transitions.
 Endless BG1 Mod muss vor Transitions installiert werden.
+Note: Transitions overwrites a lot of components of BG1 with own versions of the content, if considering EBG1's content is not explicitely offered as an install choice.
+The Imoen-Duke Jannath interaction from EBG1 will always be overwritten by Transitions' main component.

+The bonus quest "Scar's Return" from bg1re is fully playable after Sarevok's death.

+If Jarl's Adventure Pack v0.8.0 is installed, opening the chests on the 3rd floor of the Palace will be counted as a theft - in this case, the chests cannot be used by the group despite the servants stating otherwise.